impactorbitco/handbook-main/content/ims/policies/information-security/Data Classification and Handling Policy.md

 ## 3. Policy Statement

-Green Orbit Digital is committed to protecting its information assets through proper data classification and handling procedures.
+Impact Orbit Creative Group is committed to protecting its information assets through proper data classification and handling procedures.
 All data must be classified according to its sensitivity level and handled in accordance with the requirements specified for each classification level.

 ## 4. Roles and Responsibilities